 Action Against Hunger-Spain’s Ethics Committee is made up of professionals from both inside and outside the organisation.
 Its aim is to assess and guide the organisation’s workers in the practical application of our code of conduct (professional ethics); review and propose improvements to the Executive Committee; analyse the most likely risks (and their most effective solutions) and promote professional ethics in the organisations.
 It is a multidisciplinary committee made up of 13 members (10 internal, one trustee and two external members), with advisory and consulting functions.
 The committee meets at least twice a year and/or as per the request of stakeholders.

-Our daily work in the field, the research and advocacy work carried out by our specialists and the monitoring work of our Board of Trustees and executive structure means we can say without a doubt that hunger has a solution.
+Our daily work in the field, the research and advocacy work of our specialists and the control of our Board of Trustees and executive structure (2020) allows us to ensure, without a doubt, that hunger has a solution.